janmichaelyu/cg-ef-datahub/README.md

 **IMPORTANT** For each Entity's Input Flows, you will need to update the **Output URI Replace** option to reflect the actual path name of your installation.

 At this stage, you are ready to ingest the source data into the MarkLogic Data Hub Framework.
-Assuming you have your source data CSV files in the correct `/input` folder locations, you can then run the Input Flows to bring the source data into the STAGING database, and then run the "Employee" Harmonize Flow to merge and move data into the FINAL database.
+Assuming you have your source data CSV files in the correct `/input` folder locations, you can then run the Input Flows to bring the source data into the STAGING database, including any Input Flows for Reference Data.
+After all the data is ingested, you can run the "Employee" Harmonize Flow to merge and move data into the FINAL database.

 ## Next Steps